Best Practices for Accepting Card Payments

 Always insert or tap EMV cards

-EMV (chip) cards are more secure than traditional magstripe cards, so credit card companies have introduced regulations to make sure sellers correctly process chip cards whenever possible.
+EMV (chip) cards are more secure than traditional magstripe cards, so card issuers have introduced regulations to make sure sellers correctly process chip cards whenever possible.

 What this means for you as a seller is that there has been a liability shift.
 If you swipe a chip card rather than using a chip reader, you are automatically liable for any fraudulent transactions.